 Q: What if our team is not good enough to qualify?

 A: Small Fry offers a "Consolation Tournament," which is also held at ESPN Wide World of Sports Complex at Walt Disney World® Resort.
 The Consolation Tournament is designed for newcomers, hardship cases, promotional opportunities and for some traditional strong supporters of Small Fry that don't make the grade for the International Tournament.
 Additionally, Small Fry invites teams and leagues from new areas— both on a recreational level and a "growing" level where teams are building and working toward qualifying for the International Tournament.

 Q: Have any recognizable names participated in Small Fry?

-A: Current NBA standouts Will Bynum (West Pullman Runners) of the Detroit Pistons and Jose Barea (Torrimar) of the Minnesota Timberwolves, and former NBA players Chris Quinn (Highwood), Nick Van Exel (Kenosha, Wis.) and Kenny Anderson (New York) got their starts in Small Fry Basketball, as well as former NBA standouts Charley Scott (New York), Craig Hodges and Lloyd Walton (both Chicago Heights, Ill.).
+A: Current NBA standout Jose Barea (Torrimar) of the Dallas Mavericks, and recent NBA players Tyler Ulis (Chicago Heights, Phoenix Suns) and Will Bynum (West Pullman Runners, Detroit Pistons) got their starts in Small Fry Basketball, as well as former NBA standouts Charley Scott (New York), Chris Quinn (Highwood), Nick Van Exel (Kenosha, Wis.), Kenny Anderson (New York), Craig Hodges and Lloyd Walton (both Chicago Heights, Ill.).
 Highwood, Ill. product Veltra Dawson played on Villanova's NCAA Champion team and Homewood, Ill. has produced two NFL quarterbacks in Donovan McNabb and Mike Tomczak, formerly with the Super Bowl Champion Chicago Bears.